maniospas/Blombly/docs/basics/blocks.md

 # Code blocks

 The main logic compartmentalization mechanism in Blombly are code blocks.
-These are source code segments that can be treated as functions, used to define various control flows, or called inline.
+These are source code segments that can be treated as functions or inlined within running code.
 Code blocks are enclosed in brackets and assigned to a variable.
 This only sets the variable and does not execute code yet.